Homemade raw cat food recipe FAQ

 I’d suggest reaching out to the recipe creator to confirm the recipe is formulated to meet the nutritional guidelines set by the NRC, AAFCO, and/or FEDIAF.

-All of my recipes are formulated to meet the nutritional guidelines of all three organizations.
-And I provide a nutritional analysis of the recipe along with NRC, AAFCO, and FEDIAF minimum and maximum nutrient levels.
+All of my recipes are formulated to meet the nutritional guidelines of the AAFCO.
+And I provide a full nutritional analysis of the recipe.

 Fresh or freeze-dried meats?